Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 His Grace Michael, Bishop of Constantia

 “In the days of Lent, a time of intense spiritual struggle, among many trials and especially the horrors of the war in Ukraine — the loss of human lives and the suffering of hundreds of thousands of people who lost their loved ones, homes, property due to warfare or natural disasters in other regions of the world, for us Orthodox Christians have been added to this wound of the increasing persecution against the Ukrainian Orthodox Church.
-We are deeply disturbed by the decision of the leadership of the Kiev-Pechersk Lavra National Reserve to the Ministry of Culture and Information Policy of Ukraine until March 29, 2023. monks and inhabitants of the lavra to leave the holy abode.
-The Dormition Kiev-Pechersk Lavra is the first monastery in the newly baptized Kievan Rus, founded in the 11th century by the first movements of ancient Russian monasticism — Reverend Anthony and Theodosius Kievopechersky.
+We are deeply disturbed by the decision of the leadership of the Kiev-Caves Lavra National Reserve to the Ministry of Culture and Information Policy of Ukraine until March 29, 2023. monks and inhabitants of the lavra to leave the holy abode.
+The Dormition Kiev-Caves Lavra is the first monastery in the newly baptized Kievan Rus, founded in the 11th century by the first movements of ancient Russian monasticism — Reverend Anthony and Theodosius of the Kiev Caves.
 Co-citizens and beautified by the Orthodox monks and people in Kievan Rus and later in the Russian Empire, the monastery shines hundreds of saints, universally venerated throughout the Orthodox Church.
 In its millennial history, the monastery has been through the most difficult times during the militant-atheistic regime following the Bolshevik Revolution of 1917.
 The Soviet authorities expelled the monks from the monastery and maintained its temples and monastic buildings.
 Turned into a reserve and museum, the blooming monastery at the beginning of the 20th century, at the end of the Bolshevik rule the west to ruins.
 After the collapse of the Soviet Union, the new state power in Ukraine retained in its favor the ownership of the monastery.
-The monastic brotherhood is forced to access temples and monastic buildings through contractual relations with the state institution National Reserve “Kiev-Pechersk Lavra”.
+The monastic brotherhood is forced to access temples and monastic buildings through contractual relations with the state institution National Reserve “Kiev-Caves Lavra”.
 Over the past thirty years, at the cost of immense effort, the clergy of the Sanctuary with the help of the Orthodox people in Ukraine, as well as pilgrims from all over the Orthodox world, have lifted the Holy Sanctuary literally out of ruin and desolation.
-Today, the Kiev-Pechersk Lavra, which is the largest monastery in Ukraine and one of the spiritual centers of the Orthodox Church in its significance, can be described as a spiritual heart, the center of spiritual life and a precious ornament of the martyred Ukrainian Orthodox Church.
+Today, the Kiev-Caves Lavra, which is the largest monastery in Ukraine and one of the spiritual centers of the Orthodox Church in its significance, can be described as a spiritual heart, the center of spiritual life and a precious ornament of the martyred Ukrainian Orthodox Church.
 The strike on the monastery is a blow to the most numerous religion in Ukraine, a blow to the Orthodox Ukrainian people and the overall Orthodox Church — a blow to the living body of Christ.
 In addition to the perceived legacy of Soviet power of ownership of the holy abode, a situation in itself is problematic, have the current Ukrainian rulers not perceived this relapse of the past in disregard of the right to freedom of religion?
 Asking ourselves the rhetorical question — whether the Lord Jesus Christ is not standing on trial before Pilate again today, let us also consider the definitive deviation of such a sacred act, which has been repeatedly witnessed in the history of the Church.
 The priesthood and clergy of the Ukrainian Orthodox Church are unchanged with its people, endures all the difficulties of the war, encourages and promotes the militariness in defense of its homeland, collects aid and takes care of the injured and needy, in all these actions, shows its loyalty to the government of its country and complete unity and support of their Ukrainian people.
-We express our full support to the Kiev-Pechersk Monastic Brotherhood threatened to be forcibly evicted from the abode of their repentance!
+We express our full support to the Kiev-Caves Monastic Brotherhood threatened to be forcibly evicted from the abode of their repentance!
 We address the state authorities of the Republic of Ukraine with a call for non-interference in church affairs, to comply with the principle of separation of the state from the church.
-We call to preserve the Kiev-Pechersk Lavra in its unique and unique purpose as a place of worship and habitat for monks of the canonical Church.
-Today, more than 200 monks and novice live in the Kiev-Pechersk Lavra.
+We call to preserve the Kiev-Caves Lavra in its unique and unique purpose as a place of worship and habitat for monks of the canonical Church.
+Today, more than 200 monks and novice live in the Kiev-Caves Lavra.
 These are the clergymen who, with selfless work and with the support of the worshiping people, have been building up the holy abode and the many temples in it from the ruins inherited by the atheist regime.
 They should not be deprived of their dwelling of repentance and prayer.
 Their prayers are the support for all of us through difficult trials.
 The Lavra also houses the Kiev Spiritual Academy and Seminar, where many students and seminarians are trained.
 These are the future clerics and employees of the Church.
 They should not be deprived of the right to education.
-The Kiev-Pechersk Lavra is a blessed treasure for millions of believers from all over the Orthodox world.
-We join our unworthy prayers with the prayers of all Kiev-Pechersk Reverend Fathers beggars and all Orthodox Christians around the world for the preservation of the Holy Abode from assault and the preservation in it of the present monastic brotherhood and spiritual life.
+The Kiev-Caves Lavra is a blessed treasure for millions of believers from all over the Orthodox world.
+We join our unworthy prayers with the prayers of all Kiev-Caves Reverend Fathers beggars and all Orthodox Christians around the world for the preservation of the Holy Abode from assault and the preservation in it of the present monastic brotherhood and spiritual life.
 Lord save and save!”

 Bishop Michael of Constantia, 26 March 2023